flaviostutz/reco-app/README.md

 ### Tests

 * This is an overlay of two videos showing sync between playback and record.
 The larger numbers is from a Internet video which shows a framecounter.
-This video was played on Recco while it recorded the video below, taken with a mirror on the front of the camera (it is a scissor actually ;).
-The measurements of actual recording and playback mechanisms of the device were done automatically.
+This video was played on Recco while it recorded the video below, taken with a mirror on front of the camera (it is a scissor actually ;).
+The measurements of actual recording and playback lags of the real device were done automatically.

 <img src="recco-sync-test.gif"></img>